apereo/java-cas-client/README.md

 <a name="component-overview"></a>
 ### Component Overview
 In the following discussion of components, only the Tomcat 8.x components are mentioned.
 Tomcat 8.0.x components are housed inside
 `org.jasig.cas.client.tomcat.v8` while Tomcat 8.5.x components are inside `org.jasig.cas.client.tomcat.v85`.
+Tomcat 9 packages are
+available at `org.jasig.cas.client.tomcat.v90`.
 You should be able to use the same exact configuration between the two modules provided package names are adjusted for each release.

 The Tomcat 7.0.x and 6.0.x components have exactly the same name, but **are in the tomcat.v7 and tomcat.v6 packages**, e.g.
 `org.jasig.cas.client.tomcat.v7.Cas20CasAuthenticator` or `org.jasig.cas.client.tomcat.v6.Cas20CasAuthenticator`.